Click the Add button to open the modal window that creates a date range.

 Use rolling dates: Check this box if you want the date range to change as time goes on.
 Do not check this box if you want your date range to remain static.

-Select preset: Use this dropdown if you want a custom date range based on a range that Adobe offers by default.
+Select preset: Use this drop-down selection if you want a custom date range based on a range that Adobe offers by default.
 When you select a preset, you can further customize the date range to suit your needs.
 It does not affect the preset that Adobe offers.

 Rolling date ranges